How often do you wake up in the depths of the night? Do you roll over and soon fall asleep again, or does your busy mind have other ideas?

 7. Bad dreams or other parasomnias

-Could it be a normal sleeping pattern?
+Could waking up in the night be part of a normal sleeping pattern?

 Once they had managed to establish a sleep pattern, it became evident that they would sleep for 3-5 hours, then wake up for 1-3 hours.
 After that, they would sleep again for another 3-5 hours.